donrudo/dnsctl/README.md

 * Delete Records.
 * Export to json.
 * Export to Terraform.
-* Add support for different providers.
+* Add support for different providers (AWS and GCP coming up)

 Compile